iturdikulov/notes/htop.md

 ---
-title: htop
 date: 2023-02-03
 draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# htop

 > This is htop, a cross-platform interactive process viewer.
 It is a text-mode
 > application (for console or X terminals) and requires ncurses.